aodhanlutetiae/aodhanlutetiae.github.io/_pages/osint.md

 ======

 I have finally put some OSINT practice questions we've used in class on a [heroku app](https://osintquiz.herokuapp.com/).
-Warning: the page takes a moment to load since the app has to wake up.
+The page takes a moment to load since the app has to wake up.

 **Other quizzes**